-17th (Tuesday) Bring and Share Lunch 12.45 - 2.00, "Darlington Street Methodist Centre", 24 School Street, WV1 4LF.
-Speaker: Rev. Glenford Clarke will talk about his faith and his work (as a Customer Services Officer at Wolverhampton Homes).
+21st (Tuesday) Bring and Share Lunch 12.45 - 2.00, "Darlington Street Methodist Centre", 24 School Street, WV1 4LF.
+Speaker: Brenda Shuttleworth will talk about her faith and her work with Fairtrade.

 19th (Wednesday) Interfaith Wolverhampton AGM 7:30 p.m.